Invert4TVG: A Temporal Video Grounding Framework with Inversion Tasks Preserving Action Understanding Ability: Method

 \subsection{Invert-TVG Tasks and Reward Functions}

-In Temporal Video Grounding (TVG), the accuracy of model inference highly depends on its understanding of both the video $V$ and the query $q$.
-Therefore, we do not rely solely on the IoU reward but also introduce additional rewards to enhance or at least keep the model’s action understanding capability.
+In temporal video grounding, the accuracy of model inference highly depends on its understanding of both the video $V$ and the query $q$.
+Therefore, we do not rely solely on the IoU reward but also introduce additional rewards to keep or even enhance the model’s action understanding ability.
 To this end, as illustrated in Figure \ref{fig:overview}, we design three Invert-TVG tasks and define reward functions measuring how these tasks are fulfilled.
+Thanks to advances in NLP, a wealth of mature linguistic toolkits (e.g., SpaCy) can now effortlessly convert verbs into their various tenses or even bring them back to the root form, making it feasible for us to compute reward values for the following inversion tasks.

-\textbf{Verb Completion.} Verb Completion is a task that masks verbs in the query and asks the model to recover the verbs from the ground truth video segment.
+\textbf{Verb Completion (fine granularity).} Verb Completion is a task that masks verbs in the query and asks the model to recover the verbs from the ground truth video segment.
 For example, if the original query is ``Person closed the door'', the masked sentence is ``Person [ ] the door''.
 The prompt is ``Add a verb for the event `Person [ ] the door' based on the video''.
 As long as the model outputs a sentence successfully recovering the verbs of the ground truth, a reward is given.
 For instance, if the output sentence is “Person [closes] the door” a full reward is given.
 Due to the randomness in the model's output, we are primarily concerned with whether the model comprehends the actions within the relevant segments.
-Therefore, we design the system to treat verbs in different tenses as equivalent.
+Therefore, we treat verbs in different tenses as equivalent using SpaCy.
 The reward function is as follows:

 where $v_{pred}$ represents the predicted verb in the output sentence $o$, and $v_{gt}$ represents the verb in the ground truth sentence.
-A full reward is obtained if they are equal, or if $v_{pred}$ is a variant $v_{variant}$ of $v_{gt}$, the same full reward is given too.
+A full reward is obtained if the root form of the verbs are equal, where $\mathrm{SpaCy}(\cdot)$ brings a verb to its root form.